ASSERT3U(nui64s, <=, UINT16_MAX) fails for large blocks

 But there is a concern about consumers of the histograms.

-Updated by Andriy Gapon almost 2 years ago
+Updated by Andriy Gapon over 2 years ago

 This PR https://github.com/openzfs/openzfs/pull/483 implements the second approach.